joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 See Fourth Earth RAW (and Fourth Earth Lore).

 Fourth Earth SA uses dynamic scale.
 For interactions where scale is used in calculations the smallest participant is considered 1 and all other participants are a scale compared to that.
-Two humans would usually be 1 to 1, unles one of was a super human twice the size of the other, at which point the super human would be 2 and the regular human would be 1.
+Two humans would usually be 1 to 1, unles one of them was a giant twice the size of the other, at which point the giant would be 2 and the other would be 1.

 ## Subdue not kill

 See Fourth Earth RAW (and Fourth Earth Lore).

 Fourth Earth SA uses subdue by default.
 Subdued characters are unable to act for 4 rounds.
-Characters maybe declare their intent to kill and not subdue at any point in the session or game.
+Characters may declare their intent to kill and not subdue at any point in the session or game.